heiswayi/heiswayi.nrird.com/_posts/2016/2016-12-26-simple-logger-utility.md

 }
 ```

-### Usage example
+### How to use

 To get started, just initialize the `SimpleLogger` class.
-Initializing the constructor will create a fresh new log file if the log file doesn't yet exist. **The log file will be created in the same folder with the application assembly file and the log file name will follow the executing assembly name.** For example, let say the application filename is `SimpleLoggerDemo.exe`, so the log file name would be `SimpleLoggerDemo.log`.
+Initializing the constructor will create a fresh new log file if the log file doesn't yet exist. **The log file will be created in the same folder with the application assembly file and the log file name will follow the executing assembly name.** For example, let say the application file name is `SimpleLoggerDemo.exe`, so the log file name would be `SimpleLoggerDemo.log`.

 Here's the example code may look like: